 VRIZE Expands Global Presence with Office in Belgrade, Serbia

-Belgrade Center marks a crucial step in our global talent footprint in delivering an exceptional VRIZE experience.TAMPA, FLORIDA, UNITED STATES, September 13, 2022 /EINPresswire.com/ -- VRIZE is delighted to announce the opening of our first European Development Center, strategically located in the heart of beautiful Belgrade, Serbia.
+Belgrade Center marks a crucial step in our global talent footprint in delivering an exceptional VRIZE experience.BANGALORE, KARNATAKA, INDIA, September 14, 2022 /EINPresswire.com/ -- VRIZE is delighted to announce the opening of our first European Development Center, strategically located in the heart of beautiful Belgrade, Serbia.

 Not only is Belgrade rich with history, being one of the oldest continuously inhabited cities in the world with one of the most important prehistoric cultures in Europe, but due to engineering and computer science curriculum being taught in schools at an early age, it also boasts a highly skilled and impressive IT talent base.
 We couldn’t be more excited about the opportunity to work with such a talented community while expanding our global footprint in a country like Serbia as this marks a crucial accomplishment for VRIZE that will help to achieve our growth ambitions and further the fortification of our brand, something that could only be realized with a committed and relentless focus on building a strong culture through diversity in our people, ideas, and methods for delivering an exceptional and world-class VRIZE experience.